sbip-sg/anomaly-detection/README.md

 Recommend to run in gpu environment.

 Names are usage of these Python files.
+Deepseek-r1 folder stores modified deepseek-r1 distill model finetuning code.
+Label-dataloading stores method only load labels.

 ### dataset
 Store collected and sampled dataset.